-- NHS Complaints [Independent Health Complaints Advocacy] available to anyone across both Herefordshire and Worcestershire who has a complaint about their NHS care and treatment.
+- NHS Complaints - Independent Health Complaints Advocacy (IHCA) available to anyone across both Herefordshire and Worcestershire who has a complaint about their NHS care and treatment.

-- Care and Support Advocacy [Care Act] available to adults across Herefordshire and Worcestershire who would have substantial difficulty in being involved in their own care and support process and who don’t have another appropriate person to provide this support.
+- Care Act Advocacy available to adults across Herefordshire and Worcestershire who would have substantial difficulty in being involved in their own care and support process and who don’t have another appropriate person to provide this support.

 What can an advocate do?

-The role will vary according to circumstances and needs and within the different services but is likely to include the following:
+The role will vary according to circumstances and needs within the different services, but is likely to include the following:

-- Obtaining information, advice and guidance and ensuring it is accessible and understandable.
+- Obtaining information, advice and guidance, ensuring it is accessible and understandable.

-- Helping people to identify and understand options and supporting them to make decisions.
+- Helping people to identify and understand options, supporting them to make decisions.

 - Support in meetings and through other formal processes.